Seahawks make official Gabe Jackson trade, signing of Gerald Everett

 Everett caught a career-high 41 passes for 417 yards last season and has caught 33 or more each of the past three seasons.

-The Seahawks figure to use lots of two tight-end sets to make use of both Everett and Dissly, while also sprinkling in some of Parkinson, who played sparingly last season after suffering a broken bone in his foot in offseason conditioning in June.
+The Seahawks figure to use lots of two tight-end sets to make use of Everett and Dissly, while also sprinkling in some of Parkinson, who played sparingly last season after suffering a broken bone in his foot in offseason conditioning in June.

-“He’s got aggressive hands, and he can seem to always find a way to get open versus tight man-to-man coverage,” Waldron said of Everett to Seahawks.com.
+“He’s got aggressive hands, and he can seem to always find a way to get open versus tight man-to-man coverage,” Waldron said of Everett on Seahawks.com.
 “Then his ability once the ball’s in his hand to make the first guy miss or break that first tackle has been something he’s consistently been able to put on display since college and right on through at the NFL level.
 So it’s a big asset as far as his ability to aggressively go attack the ball and then make something happen with it once it’s in his hands.”

 Jackson is regarded as one of the better pass-blocking guards in the NFL and did not allow a sack in 1,062 snaps last season, according to Pro Football Focus.
 And with cap hits of $9.6 million and $9.597 million the next two seasons represents one of the biggest investments the Seahawks have made in acquiring an offensive linemen from another team since the trade for left tackle Duane Brown midway through the 2017 season.
 The trade comes after Wilson said in February he was frustrated to be hit as often as he has been in his career and that the team needs to get better up front.

-The trade for Jackson and the re-signing of Pocic appear to solidify the line for now, with Brown, Lewis and right tackle Brandon Shell all under contract already for 2021.
+The trade for Jackson and the re-signing of Pocic appear to solidify the line for now, with Brown, Lewis and right tackle Brandon Shell all under contract for 2021.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.